NCKU-CCS/line_bot_server/README.md

-SECRET_KEY = 'This is the secret key' LINE_CHANNEL_SECRET = 'This is your Line channel secret' LINE_CHANNEL_ACCESS_TOKEN = 'This is your Line access token'
+SECRET_KEY = 'This is the secret key' LINE_CHANNEL_SECRET = 'This is your Line channel secret' LINE_CHANNEL_ACCESS_TOKEN = 'This is your Line access token' IMGUR_CLIENT_ID = 'This is your client id of Imgur application' CHROME_DRIVER_PATH = 'This is path of your Chrome browser driver'

 DATABASES = {
     'default': {